nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 - **Licensing Policies:** Understand and abide by the license(s) associated with the open results materials being used.
 - **Attribution and Contribution:** Provide appropriate attribution for the open results used and contribute to the open results community.

 Additionally, give credit to repositories that provide open source materials in the acknowledgement section of your paper.
 If the repository provides an acknowledgments template in their “About” link, follow that suggestion.
-Otherwise, a generic “This research has made use of \<insert repository name\>.” will be sufficient.
+Otherwise, a generic "This research has made use of \<insert repository name\>." will be sufficient.

 ### Avoid Plagiarism When Using Open Results